FraTesta/sofar_ros2_pkg/README.md

 ros2 run tf2_tools view_frames.py    # to build the frames tree
 ```
 # Problems
-Currently the robot doesn't turn in smooth way maybe since its castor wheel has a fixed joint.
-So we still have to correct some model features.
+Il modello su rviz *blinka*
 # To Do
 1. Find a way to compute and store the distance between the robot and the current goal in order to send it to the ROS1 simulation.
-2. Avoid to place manually the robot position when we launch the Rviz node.
-3. Implement a node that handle the robot-goal distance and sent this information ROS1 using the ros_bridge.
+2. Implement a node that handle the robot-goal distance and sent this information ROS1 using the ros_bridge.
+3. Unico launch (opzionale)
+4. Sistemare i parametri della navigazione soprattutto per la recovery mode